domoar/Northwind-Api/README.md

 ## Git Hooks

+## Git Hooks

 This repo ships with a pre-commit hook in **`.githooks/pre-commit`**.
 Enable it once per clone by running

 ```bash
 git config core.hooksPath .githooks
 ```

-after cloning.
+to enable the hook after cloning the project.
 [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

-The pre-commit checks for formatting/ linting and also ensures the solution compiles and can be build without errors.
+The pre-commit checks for formatting/ linting and also if the solution compiles and can be build without errors.